js-girls/workshop/docs/level1/02-draw-all-elements-from-response.md

 ## Step 2

 Replace the content of the last `then` callback to print out all the items we have.
-We do this with the the help of the `forEach` funciton
+We do this with the the help of the `forEach` function

 ```javascript
 toArray(posts).forEach(function(postToAdd) {